techyian/MMALSharp/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/r3o4bqxektnulw7l?svg=true)](https://ci.appveyor.com/project/techyian/mmalsharp)

 MMALSharp is an unofficial C# API for the Raspberry Pi camera.
-It is currently an early experimental build which features the ability to take pictures with your Raspberry Pi.
 Under the hood, MMALSharp makes use of the native MMAL interface designed by Broadcom.

-## Goals

-My goal for the project is to provide a fully functional API to the Raspberry Pi camera, supporting Still image capture, Video capture and Preview rendering.
-I aim to allow users the ability to build up their own component pipeline with respective encoders/decoders in an easy to use manner, adhering to what is possible via MMAL.
+The project is in early stages of development, however the ability to take pictures and record video are working as expected (H.264 & MJPEG).

+MMALSharp supports the following runtimes:

+1) Mono 4.x
+2) .NET Core 2.0 (beta) with .NET Standard 1.6.

-## Install Mono
+## Mono

+### Installation

 In order for the Raspberry Pi to run C# programs, you will need to install Mono.
 Installation differs between the original Model A/B/B+/Zero boards and the newer Pi Model B 2/3 boards running the ARMV7/8 chipsets.

-### Model A/B/B+/Zero
+#### Model A/B/B+/Zero

 The version of Mono currently available in the Raspbian repositories is 3.2.8 and isn't compatible with this library.
 Therefore, we need to do a few extra steps to get a compatible version installed.
 Luckily, member 'plugwash' from the Raspberry Pi forums has built a version of Mono and provided a